core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Limits for 'q' and 'v' {#limits}

-Formulas for calculating the security levels as Integrity Advantage (IA) and Confidentiality Advantage (CA) probabilities, are presented in {{I-D.irtf-cfrg-aead-limits}}.
+Formulas for calculating the security levels, as Integrity Advantage (IA) and Confidentiality Advantage (CA) probabilities, are presented in {{I-D.irtf-cfrg-aead-limits}}.
 These formulas take as input specific values for 'q' and 'v' (see section {{problem-overview}}) and for 'l', i.e., the maximum length of each message (in cipher blocks).

-For the algorithms that can be used as AEAD Algorithm for OSCORE shows in {{algorithm-limits}}, the key property to achieve is having IA and CA values which are no larger than p = 2^-64, which will ensure a safe security level for the AEAD Algorithm.
+For the algorithms shown in {{algorithm-limits}} that can be used as AEAD Algorithm for OSCORE, the key property to achieve is having IA and CA values which are no larger than p = 2^-64, which will ensure a safe security level for the AEAD Algorithm.
 This can be entailed by using the values q = 2^20, v = 2^20, and l = 2^10, that this document recommends to use for these algorithms.

-{{algorithm-limits}} shows the resulting IA and CA probabilities enjoyed by the considered algorithms, when taking the value of 'q', 'v' and 'l' above as input to the formulas defined in {{I-D.irtf-cfrg-aead-limits}}.
+{{algorithm-limits}} also shows the resulting IA and CA probabilities enjoyed by the considered algorithms, when taking the value of 'q', 'v' and 'l' above as input to the formulas defined in {{I-D.irtf-cfrg-aead-limits}}.

 ~~~~~~~~~~~
 +------------------------+----------------+----------------+